AEW Dynamite live results: Swerve vs. Andrade, Statlander vs. Thekla

 Austin controlled most of the break, but Moxley quickly turned the tables when things returned, taking Austin up in the corner with a signature back rake and superplex.
 Kitchen sink/pump knee/reverse DDT/legdrop combo rattled off by Austin in response, as repeated corner clotheslines led to a springboard attempt at one, only Moxley took his head off with a lariat of his own.
 Both trade a series of pin attempts until Moxley just gets up and staggered Austin with hard forearms.
 Austin swung for the fences with a roundhouse kick and got a close near fall.
 Both trade strikes, until Austin avoided a corner charge and hit his springboard kick for another two-count.
 Austin took too long to capitalize, allowing Moxley to fire off a Cutter out of nowhere followed by a Death Rider for the win.

 Post-match, Konosuke Takeshita’s music hit and he came to the ring and got right into Moxley’s face, pointing at the Continental Title.
 Moxley said he remembered how Takeshita beat him in the Continental Classic, as Takeshita again pointed at the title before leaving.
-Jake Doyle & Mark Davis blindsided Moxley from behind and stood tall as we’re told their Tag Title match isn’t next, instead, it’ll be the TNT Title, making this attack kind of odd.
+Jake Doyle & Mark Davis blindsided Moxley from behind and stood tall as we’re told their Tag Title match isn’t next, instead, it’ll be the TNT Title, making this attack kind of odd, but I assume it comes into play later possibly.

 Match Result: Jon Moxley defeated Ace Austin